nicklasb/Controller/README.md

     - [x] Invert Y coordinate value.
     *Yep.
 For some reason Y is inverted.*
     - Select touch detection method.
 (IRQ pin only)  --->
-    *Have tried both, needs to evaluate this further.*
+    *Have tried both, needs to evaluate this further. (this is the PEN-pin)*

 ## TODO:

-These are slightly strange configs that needs to be investigate so that they are really needed and understood:
+These are slightly strange configs that needs to be investigated so that they're really needed and understood:

 - CONFIG_LV_USE_USER_DATA=y
      [x] Add a 'user_data' to drivers and objects.